lenelise/stavanger_parkinglots/README.md

 I decided that whatever I was to spend the next days or weeks on, it should ideally not be *useful*.
 The more useless, the better.

-After searhing around for a good dataset, I ended up with these two similar data sets from Stavanger.
+After searching for a good dataset (wihtout having any idea what "good" would mean in this context), I ended up with these two similar data sets from Stavanger.
 I decided to explore them further because they had some qualities I found appealing:
 - the data seems to be pretty much useless for me.
-I don't drive, and I have only been in Stavanger once in my life, so the data is irrelevant for me in every possible way.
+I don't drive, and I have only been in Stavanger once in my life.
+The data is irrelevant for me in every possible way, which I hoped would mean the pressure for doing something "usefull" would be minimal.
-- the data has a lot of observations: 24 each day for 2 years for 9 different parking lots.
-So I figured it had some potential when it came to plotting and finding (visual) patterns.
+- the data has a lot of observations: 24 per day for 2 years across 9 different parking lots.
+So I hoped this meant it had  potential when it came to plotting and finding (visual) patterns.
-- I have no prior knowledte of Stavanger or where these parking lots are.
-For example, I would assume a parking lot in the city center has more traffic than some remote parking lot, but I have no clue which lot in the data sets are remote or not.
+- I have no prior knowledge of Stavanger or where these parking lots are.
+For example, I would assume a parking lot in the city center has more traffic than some remote parking lot, but I have no clue which lot in the data sets that falls into this category (if any).
-- the data is not very complex, so I did not have to spend time reading up on terms to find out what a column "really means".
+- the data is fairly simple.
+I did not have to spend time reading up on domain-specific terms to find out what a column "really means".
 I could just go straight to the things I wanted to: exploration!

-I have used the procjet to get practice exploring, cleaning and experimenting with new and unfamiliar data, as well as visualizing the data in new ways - either by new libraries, or choosing visualisations other then the *standard* (although some standard plots are present in the report)
+I have used the project to get practice exploring, cleaning and experimenting with new and unfamiliar data, as well as visualizing the data in new ways - either by new libraries, or choosing visualisations other then the *standard* (although some standard plots are present in the report)